ldesgoui/ldesgoui.github.io/README.md

 The default target, `all`, depends on the list of generated files in the master directory (`master/index.html`, ...).

-The `master` target fetches the current state of the website.
+The `master` target creates an empty repository pointing to the master branch.

 The `master/%...` targets all depend on `master` in an order-only way, this means that updates to `master` won't cause these targets to be considered out